-JEL Classication: E32.
+JEL Classification: E32.

-Charles T. Carlstrom is at the Federal Reserve Bank of Cleveland (charles.t.carlstrom@clev.frb.org); Timothy S. Fuerst is at Bowling Green State University and the Federal Reserve Bank of Cleveland (tfuerst@bgsu.edu); and Matthias Paustian is at the Bank of England (matthias.paustian@bankofengland. co.uk).
+Charles T. Carlstrom is at the Federal Reserve Bank of Cleveland (charles.t.carlstrom@clev.frb.org).
+Timothy S. Fuerst is at the University of Notre Dame and the Federal Reserve Bank of Cleveland (tfuerst@nd.edu).
+Matthias Paustian is at the Bank of England (matthias.paustian@bankofengland.co.uk).
 The authors thank Larry Christiano, Martin Eichenbaum, Sergio Rebelo, Jesper Linde, and Simon Price for comments on an earlier draft.
-The views expressed in this paper are those of the authors and not necessarily those of the Bank of England or the Federal Reserve.
+The views expressed in this paper are those of the authors, and not necessarily those of the Bank of England.